GIScience/ohsome-api/README.md

     * optional for all resources
 * showMetadata
     * can have the values 'true' or 'false'
-    * if empty, 'false' is used as default
+    * if empty (or not defined), 'false' is used as default
+    * optional for all resources
 * types2
     * same format as types
     * optional in /ratio resource, not used in the others